MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/linked-servers/sql-server-unresponsive-during-dump-generation.md

 ---
-title: Troubleshooting the SQL Server dump generation
+title: Troubleshooting the linked server issue
-description: This article helps you to resolve an issue where the SQL Server becomes unresponsive while generating a SQL Server dump. ms.date: 02/14/2024 ms.custom: sap:Database Engine
+description: This article helps you to resolve a linked server issue where the SQL Server becomes unresponsive while generating a SQL Server dump. ms.date: 02/14/2024 ms.custom: sap:Database Engine
 ---